 - There are also many copy centers on the North side of Colorado Blvd., just across the street from the Library, that offer color photocopying.

 - Inquire at the Circulation Desk or Computer Lab Service Desk if you require assistance using the Library photocopy machines.

-All Library computers print to network printer stations located on the 1st floor of the Library.
+All Library computers print to network printer stations located on the lower level of the Library.
 The printouts are identified by the number on the computer you were using.

 - Black and white printouts are 10 cents per page.